London Underground 1960 Stock: Driving Motor cars

 Inside 1960 tube stock Driving Motor car.

 1960 tube stock trailer at Hainault station.
 The D signifies that it was fitted with de-icer equipment for use during the winter.

 1960 tube stock trailer at Hainault station.
 This is one of the two cars built with no end doors.

 Inside 1960 tube stock trailer No. 4905.

 The twelve aluminium-bodied motor cars were ordered from Cravens in 1958, and each was equipped with four traction motors, instead of the two which previous stock had used.
 They were controlled by a Pneumatic Camshaft Motor (PCM) controller, where an air-operated camshaft controlled the switching of the motors, which was itself governed by an accelerating relay.
 This system had proved reliable in the control of two motors.
 In order for it to control four, without a major re-design, pairs of motors were wired together in series, and the controller switched between all four motors operating in series, and the two pairs operating in parallel.
 In order to protect against wheel-spin, the controller automatically reset if one motor of a pair began to run faster than the other.
 Whereas previous bogies had been asymmetric, to ensure that more weight was carried by the axle driven by the motor, the pivot was central as every axle carried a motor.
 One further innovation was that the fully automatic couplers at the outer ends of the trains were not "handed".
 Previously, trains were designated with 'A' and 'D' ends, and could only be coupled together by joining an 'A' end of one train to a 'D' end of another.
-This could cause operational problems, particularly on a line such as the Central, where operating a train right round the Hainualt loop resulted in it facing the wrong way.
+This could cause operational problems, particularly on a line such as the Central, where operating a train right round the Hainault loop resulted in it facing the wrong way.
 The 1960 stock avoided this problem by duplicating most of the connections in the automatic coupler, so that trains could be joined either way round.
 The cars also included a flat floor for the first time, rather than having a raised section over the motor bogies (previous stock had flat floors at the centre section only, with a rising transition in the two double doorways to a steeply curved floor 4 inches higher at either end over the bogies).